percona/percona-server/doc/source/changed_in_57.rst

 Some features that were present in |Percona Server| 5.6 have been removed in |Percona Server| 5.7.
 These are:

  * `Handlersocket <https://www.percona.com/doc/percona-server/5.6/performance/handlersocket.html>`_ - This feature might be included in a future release if HandlerSocket starts supporting 5.7.
- * `Support for Fake Changes <https://www.percona.com/doc/percona-server/5.6/management/innodb_fake_changes.html>`_ - Instead of slave prefetching using the fake changes, a 5.7 intra-schema parallel replication slave should be used.
+ * `Support for Fake Changes <https://www.percona.com/doc/percona-server/5.6/management/innodb_fake_changes.html>`_ - Instead of replica prefetching using the fake changes, a 5.7 intra-schema parallel replication replica should be used.
  * ``SHOW ENGINE INNODB STATUS`` no longer prints the count of active Read-Only transactions.
  * `InnoDB redo log archiving <https://www.percona.com/doc/percona-server/5.6/management/log_archiving.html>`_ has been removed due to lack of user uptake of the feature.